Reality Check Forum 2024 / Workshop

 Dawn earned a B.S. in business administration from Boston University Questrom School of Business, summa cum laude, and a J.D. from New York University School of Law.
 A lover of people who make her laugh or think, Dawn has called Portland, Oregon home for 25 years.

-She has produced 7 feature films, including Cargo, Blood Bound, Maya and Her Lover, and Children of God, which had theatrical releases in the US, UK, and The Netherlands, won 17 awards, and sold in 24 territories.
+She has produced eight feature films, including The Inquisitor, Cargo, Blood Bound, Maya and Her Lover, and Children of God, which had theatrical releases in the US, UK, and the Netherlands, won 17 awards, and sold in 24 territories.

-A member of the Academy of Motion Picture Arts and Sciences and BAFTA, Jenni holds an MA in Human Rights and an Honorary Doctorate from the University of Strathclyde.
-She grew up in Glasgow, Scotland, and lives in New York City.
+A member of the Academy of Motion Picture Arts and Sciences and BAFTA, an Aspen Ideas Fellow, and a Dial Fellow of Emerson Collective, Jenni has been honored with the Women’s Media Center Lifetime Achievement Award and DOC NYC’s Leading Light Award.
+She holds an MA in Human Rights from the University of Essex and an Honorary Doctorate from the University of Strathclyde.
+Jenni grew up in Glasgow and lives in Brooklyn.